 Supportive therapies are given in bacterial gastroenteritisiInfectious disease leading to inflammation of the digestive tract with symptoms such as abdominal pain, diarrhea, and nausea. based on the symptoms present.
 Rehydration through fluid replacement preferably oral is given to prevent or improve dehydration caused by diarrhea (9).
 Gastroenteritis (stomach flu) in children caused by E. coli bacteria usually resolves in a week for most people.

 Severe dehydration may require hospitalization and intravenous (IV) fluid replacement, whereas mild cases can be treated with oral rehydration solutions and rest.
-Intravenous fluids and transfusion of red blood cells and platelets (rarely) are done for the management of the hemolytic uremic syndrome.
+Intravenous fluids and transfusion of red blood cells and platelets (rarely) are done for the management of hemolytic uremic syndrome.
 Some may require dialysis and plasma exchange due to kidney impairment (10).

 A monoclonal antibody, Soliris (eculizumab), may be given to children with atypical hemolytic uremic syndrome to prevent blood vessel damage (11).
 It is recommended to give meningitis vaccines for those children who are not vaccinated before treating with eculizumab since the drug may increase the risk of meningococcal diseaseiA severe bacterial infection caused by Neisseria meningitidis, leading to either blood or brain and spinal cord infections.
 (12).
+Ensure proper rest and monitor their condition closely.
+Seek medical help if the symptoms worsen.

 Home Care Instructions For E. Coli Infection In Children